riddhibhuva/COMP6721_Winter2023_GroupF/README.md

 We have achieved an accuracy of [%] on the test set using the ResNet-18 model.
 We have also compared the performance of other pre-trained models and reported their accuracies.

 # Files

+# Getting Started

+To run this project using Anaconda Navigator or Jupyter Notebook, you will first need to create a new environment with Python 3 installed and activate it.
+Then, clone the repository and install the required packages within the environment.
+Finally, you can click on "Run all" within the environment using Jupyter interface in the terminal or a run each code cell in Jupyter Notebook one by one.